ramoures/PHP-Phone-Book/readme.md

 + Sorting and Pagination of items.
 + Client and server side **captcha** for signin form.
 + [Bootstrap](https://getbootstrap.com/) and [jQuery](https://jquery.com/).
-+ Setup system. (setup files will be deleted after setup.)
++ Setup system.
+(Setup files will be deleted after setup.)
 ___
 ### HELP
 #### Add new language